 F. Corporate Information

-The Denver Democratic Central Committee is the corporate and trade name on file with the Colorado Secretary of State, organized as a Nonprofit Corporation pursuant to §7-90-301, et seq. and §7-122-101 of the Colorado Revised Statutes (C.R.S), with the following additional information:
+The Denver Democratic Central Committee is the corporate and trade name on file with the Colorado Secretary of State, organized as a Nonprofit Corporation pursuant to §7-90-301, et seq. and §7-122-101 of the Colorado Revised Statutes (C.R.S).

 The Denver Democratic Central Committee is organized under Section 527 of the Internal Revenue Code, the Colorado Revised Statutes, and its duly adopted rules which in turn are consistent with the duly adopt rules of the Colorado Democratic State Central Committee.
 Prior to this incorporation it has operated as an unincorporated non-profit association consistent with Colorado law.
 The Denver Democratic Central Committee makes state campaign finance filings with the City and County of Denver pursuant to advice obtained when the People of Colorado adopted the existing system of campaign finance reporting.